raoolio/HDSentinel-Email/README.md

 Next step is to copy the contents of this zip file to the containing folder of the HDSentinel linux binary package.

-Then give execution permission to the GenerateHDReport.sh script file.
-Open a shell script and execute:
+Then give execution permission to the GenerateHDReport.sh script file, open a shell and execute:
 ~~~
-  shell> cd <DOWNLOAD PATH>
+  cd <DOWNLOAD PATH>
-  shell> chmod +x GenerateHDReport.sh
+  chmod +x GenerateHDReport.sh
 ~~~